macedojleo/BDH/README.md

 ```$ bdh -m or $ bdh -M```
 ```$ bdh -k or $ bdh -K```

-The Filesystems usage will show on the screen as threshold previously configured:
+The Filesystems usage will show on the screen as follows

 - **NORMAL** threshold FS usage is showing as white.
 - **MAJOR** threshold FS usage is showing as yellow.